dainelmawer/parcel-setup/README.md

 git clone https://github.com/dainemawer/parcel-setup.git my-new-project
 ```

+:computer: Start up your local development server

 ```
 yarn start
 ```
-This will spin up a development server at `http://localhost:1234` - Hot Module Replacement and CSS Modules ready.
-This should open up your default browser and display:
+_This will spin up a development server at `http://localhost:1234` - Hot Module Replacement and CSS Modules ready.
+This should open up your default browser and display:_

 ![Image of default page for Parcel app](https://i.imgur.com/pBxIEuJ.png)